 Ultrasonics come as standard on all Cobra alarms sold in New Zealand.
 The latest generation of sensors come in a very tidy grey capsule that suits the interior or most cars.
 That said, not all cars have a grey interior and they can look silly if the car has black trim.
 The good news is that they can be painted to match.
 I try to carry some pre-sprayed black capsules with me to cover this at installation time.

 Note: Cobra ultrasonics plug directly into the Cobra alarm ECU so are not compatible with other brands of alarms.

 Both the fixed eye and the more common split eye version of the Ultrasonic sensor are available.

-The Fixed eye sensor comes as standard with the 458RL sold in NZ and has an LED built into the centre.
+The Fixed eye sensor comes as standard with the 458RL sold in NZ and has an LED built into the center.

 It can be added on to any Autowatch alarm system.
 Personally, I would recommend having an alarm that gives the option to disable the sensors upon arming.